wp-plugins/microblog-poster/readme.txt

 **tumblr.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/tumblrhelp "Tumblr help with screenshots.")

-Basically your tumblr username / password won't suffice in order to post automatic updates, tumblr Api requires some more steps described below.
+Basically your tumblr username and password won't suffice in order to post automatic updates, tumblr Api requires some more steps described below.
 No worries, it's rather a simple procedure.

     1. In order to post updates through the tumblr Api you'll need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps

-    2. Once you have created your tumblr App copy your 'OAuth Consumer Key'.
+    2. Once you have created your tumblr App copy your 'OAuth Consumer key'.

-    3. Also click on 'Show Secret Key' and copy your 'Secret Key'.
+    3. Also click on 'Show Secret key' and copy your 'Secret key'.

     4. This is it, you can now configure your account in the Social Accounts section.